 The descriptions of individual product indications are not always country-specific, and may contain information that is outside the approved indications in any one country.

 is an oral inhibitor of the mTOR pathway.
 Afinitor is approved in more than 120 countries, including the US, EU member states and Japan, for patients with advanced renal cell carcinoma whose disease has progressed during or after treatment with vascular endothelial growth factor-targeted therapy (in the EU), or after failure of treatment with sunitinib or sorafenib (in the US).
-Additionally, Afinitor is approved in more than 110 countries, including the US, EU member states and Japan, for patients with progressive neuroendocrine tumors (NETs) of pancreatic origin that are unresectable, locally advanced or metastatic; in more than 45 countries, including the US and EU member states, for patients with progressive, well-differentiated, nonfunctional NETs of gastrointestinal or lung origin that are unresectable, locally advanced or metastatic; and in 117 countries, in combination with exemestane, for postmenopausal women with advanced hormone receptor-positive (HR+)/human epidermal growth factor receptor 2-negative (HER2-) breast cancer after recurrence or progression following treatment with a nonsteroidal aromatase inhibitor (in the EU), or after failure of treatment with letrozole or anastrozole (in the US).
+Additionally, Afinitor is approved in more than 110 countries, including the US, EU member states and Japan, for patients with progressive neuroendocrine tumors (NETs) of pancreatic origin that are unresectable, locally advanced or metastatic; in more than 45 countries, including the US and EU member states, for patients with well-differentiated, nonfunctional NETs of gastrointestinal or lung origin in adults with progressive disease that are unresectable, locally advanced or metastatic; and in 117 countries, in combination with exemestane, for postmenopausal women with advanced hormone receptor-positive (HR+)/human epidermal growth factor receptor 2-negative (HER2-) breast cancer after recurrence or progression following treatment with a nonsteroidal aromatase inhibitor (in the EU), or after failure of treatment with letrozole or anastrozole (in the US).
 All oncology indications are approved under the trade name Afinitor in the tablet formulation.
-Everolimus, under the trade names Afinitor in the US and Votubia in the EU, is also approved in more than 100 countries to treat patients with tuberous sclerosis complex (TSC) who have subependymal giant cell astrocytoma (SEGA) not requiring immediate surgery, and in more than 95 countries to treat patients with TSC who have renal angiomyolipoma not requiring immediate surgery.
+Everolimus, under the trade names Afinitor in the US and Votubia in the EU, is also approved in more than 100 countries to treat patients with tuberous sclerosis complex (TSC) who have subependymal giant cell astrocytoma (SEGA) who require therapeutic intervention but are not amenable to surgery, and in more than 95 countries to treat patients with TSC who have renal angiomyolipoma who are at risk of complications not requiring immediate surgery.
 The dispersible tablets for oral suspension formulation are approved in more than 40 countries – including the US (under the trade name Afinitor Disperz), EU member states (under the trade name Votubia) and Japan (under the trade name Afinitor) – for patients with TSC who have SEGA.
 Dispersible tablets are also approved in more than 30 countries – including EU member states (as Votubia) and the US (as Afinitor Disperz) – as adjunctive treatment for patients aged two years and older with TSC-associated partial-onset seizures.
 Everolimus is available under the trade names Zortress/Certican for use in transplantation in the US and the EU, respectively.
 It is exclusively licensed to Abbott and sublicensed to Boston Scientific for use in drug-eluting stents.

 Exjade and Jadenu (deferasirox)